sanmai/pipeline/README.md

 [About pipelines in general](https://martinfowler.com/articles/collection-pipeline/) from Martin Fowler.

 What else is out there:

+- [Pipe operator from Hack](https://docs.hhvm.com/hack/operators/pipe-operator) is about same, only won't work for generators, and not under the regular PHP.
+[See a proposal for a similar operator for JavaScript.](https://github.com/tc39/proposal-pipeline-operator)

 - [League\Pipeline](https://github.com/thephpleague/pipeline) is good for single values only.
 Similar name, but very different purpose.
 Not supposed to work with sequences of values.
 Each stage may return only one value.